 Five hours lecture, one hour laboratory.
 Continued introduction to reading German literature.
 Recycling of grammatical structures presented in first-year German.
 Emphasis on increased communicative competency and vocabulary building.
 Limited amount of essay writing based on material discussed in class.
 Study of idiomatic expressions in German.
-[CAN GERM 11]

-GERM 8 POSTWORLD WAR II GERMANY

-4 Units

-Advisory: Eligibility for ENGL 1A recommended.
+[CAN GERM 11, CAN GERM SEQ B = GERM 4+5+6] GERM 8 POST WORLD WAR II GERMANY 4 Units Advisory: Fligibility for FNGL 1A Not open to students with credit in POLIS Advisory: Eligibility for ENGL 1A.
 Not open to students with credit in POLI 8.
 Four hours lecture.
 Exploration of historical, political and cultural developments in Germany 1945 to the present.
 Perspectives on the construction of a German national identity/identities and historical memory through literature and film.
 Interdisciplinary approach to analyze the existence of the two German states and the development of German unification.

-INTERMEDIATE CONVERSATION I GERM 13A
+GERM 13A INTERMEDIATE CONVERSATION I 3 Units Prerequisite: GERM 3.

-3 Units

-Prerequisite: GERM 3.

 Three hours lecture, one hour laboratory.
 Designed to give students practice in complex communication skills in an environment of increasingly challenging language situations.
 Emphasis on idioms and vocabulary as different from the usage of formal written and literary language.

-GERM 13B INTERMEDIATE CONVERSATION II
+GERM 13B INTERMEDIATE CONVERSATION II 3 Units Prerequisite: GERM 13A.

-3 Units

-Prerequisite: GERM 13A.

 Three hours lecture, one hour laboratory.

 Designed to give students practice in complex communication skills in an environment of increasingly challenging language situations.
 Emphasis on idioms and vocabulary as different from the usage of formal written and literary language.

-ADVANCED CONVERSATION I GERM 14A
+GERM 14A ADVANCED CONVERSATION I 3 Units

-3 Units

 Prerequisite: GERM 13B.

 Three hours lecture, one hour laboratory.

 Continuation of GERM 13B.
 Designed to give students practice in complex communication skills in an environment of increasingly challenging language situations.
 Emphasis on idioms and vocabulary as different from the usage of formal written and literary language.

-ADVANCED CONVERSATION II GERM 14B
+GERM 14B ADVANCED CONVERSATION II 3 Units

-3 Units

 Prerequisite: GERM 14A.

 Three hours lecture, one hour laboratory.
 Continuation of GERM 14A.
 Designed to give students practice in complex communication skills in an environment of increasingly challenging language situations.
 Emphasis on idioms and vocabulary as different from the usage of formal written and literary language.
-ADVANCED COMPOSITION & READING 4 Units GERM 25A Prerequisite: GERM 6.
+GERM 25A ADVANCED COMPOSITION & READING 4 Units Prerequisite: GERM 6.